All of us want to be performing at the best of our abilities. We spend so much time and do whatever it takes to become great.

 As I like to say, arrogance is ignorant, and humility goes a long way.

 Everybody knows that one person who just knows everything.
 We respect these people and consider them incredibly talented.

 Except, that most likely isn't true.
-We just assume they know everything because the way these type of people present themselves.
+We just assume they know everything because of the way these types of people present themselves.
 The theory states that people think this way because they don’t know enough to understand how much they don’t know.

 The competent are the worst

 On the flip side, there are people that think they don’t know anything.
 This is because they know enough to recognize how much they don’t know.
 Weird, right?